sillevl/course-databases/forta/mysql-datatypes.md

 ### Numeric Types:

-`size` represents the total number of digits and 'dec' represents the number of digits to the right of the decimal point.
+`size` represents the total number of digits and `dec` represents the number of digits to the right of the decimal point.

 Type|Description|Signed Range|Unsigned Range
 ----|-----------|------------|--------------